ozeebee/euro2012/README.md

 I would be surprised if this app ends up in a production environment for real use, but who knows ...

 ##TODO:
+	- add responsive (bootstrap) variation to navbar
-	- bootstrap 2.0 refactoring
+	- refactor main.less to use bootstrap mixins
-	- add test for user registration (validation) and for authentication (check seured pages cannot be accessed anonymously)
+	- add test for user registration (validation) and for authentication (check secured pages cannot be accessed anonymously)
 	- add user role (for administration pages)
-	- add rules page
 	- ? twitter integration
 	- i18n
+	- Play Bug with batch updates : the call to addBatch() must be done after settings parameters
+	- Test MongoDB ! (get rid of the relational model)

 ## Pages

-- ? add statistics to home page ? (changee homepage to dashboard like concept)
+- ? add statistics to home page ? (change homepage to dashboard like concept)

 ## Competition